100% NATURAL, 90% ORGANIC

 Undenatured, Organic Alcohol: Grain · Grape · Cane · Other organic specialty alcohol

-A whole aromatic oil is manually extracted from various raw organic materials, and has these qualities:
+A whole aromatic oil is the entire extract of a plant’s volatile oils.
+It is extracted from various raw organic materials.
+It has these qualities:

 - Richer and more complex, multiple notes in one